-Robert Drape, Executive Director
+Robert Drape, CEO

 WiCell is a supporting organization of the University of Wisconsin–Madison, a world leader in the area of human pluripotent stem cell research.
 WiCell is a nonprofit organization established in 1999 to advance the science of stem cells.
 The global leader in cell banking, characterization testing and distribution of pluripotent stem cell lines, WiCell builds on these core strengths by also providing clinical grade cell lines, quality control testing and cell banking services.
 WiCell offers a wide array of services and support for UW-Madison, all designed to keep UW at the forefront of advances in stem cell technology.
 Current offerings are described below.